-Any JavaScript files included in XSL must also be localized if they include alert or prompt messages should also be modified for translation.
+Any JavaScript files included in Templates must also be localized if they include alert or prompt messages.

 You may also want to use Locale-specific images in your content editor, especially if the images include any text.

 Note that when you add a new Locale to Rhythmyx, the Rhythmyx Language Tool only copies system resources (Locale-specific resources shipped as part of Rhythmyx) to the new Locale.
 Any resources specific to an implementation, such as graphics or JavaScript files, must be copied to Locale-specific folders manually.